dask/dask/docs/source/futures.rst

    >>> a.result()  # blocks until task completes and data arrives 11

 You can pass futures as inputs to submit.
-Dask will handle dependency tracking, and so will wait until all inputs have completed, and then will move all inputs to a single worker if necessary, and then start the computation.
+Dask automatically handles dependency tracking; once all input futures have completed they will be moved onto a single worker (if necessary), and then the computation that depends on them will be started.
 You do not need to wait for inputs to finish before submitting a new task; Dask will handle this automatically.

 .. code-block:: python

    c = client.submit(add, a, b)  # calls add on the results of a and b

-You can use ``map`` to call ``submit`` on the same function and many inputs:
+Similar to Python's ``map`` you can use ``Client.map`` to call the same function and many inputs:

 .. code-block:: python